 Australia is an amazing country.
 Whether you’re a first-time traveler or you’ve gone on tons of long-term trips in the past, there’s no doubt that Australia is the sort of country that will leave you in awe.

 It literally has everything: beaches, deserts, islands, cities, and everything in between.
-You can enjoy delicious and cheap wine, hike mountains, explore the wilderness of Western Australia, and discover the incredible history of the Aboriginals in the Northern Territory.
+You can enjoy delicious and cheap wine, hike mountains, explore the wilderness of Western Australia, do a road trip along the coast, and discover the incredible history of the Aboriginals in the Northern Territory.

 That being said – there are plenty of ways to travel Australia on a budget.
 If you’re thinking about visiting the country and want to know the best hacks for saving money while you travel while still seeing as much as you can, have a little read of this.